lmanul/424/index.md

 Managers, subsequent to the release of control by the Sponsor.
 Such approval shall be in the sole and absolute discretion of Sponsor or the Board of Managers as the case may be.
-Prior to or simultaneously with the closing of any mortgage, the Unit Owner must satisfy all ar- rearages for unpaid Common Charges or assessments and discharge any liens therefor.
+Prior to or simultaneously with the closing of any mortgage, the Unit Owner must satisfy all arrearages for unpaid Common Charges or assessments and discharge any liens therefor.

 ## ARTICLE IX -- CONDEMNATION